techsoft3d/ts3d-hc-smartfilter/README.md

 **Searching with "HAS"**

 When searching for text with “has” the default is a substring search so a search for “screw” will find “front screw” as well as “back screw”.
-If you need a precise search surround the search string in double quotes.
-If you want to find all nodes that “do not” have the search string put a “-“ in front of the search term.
-You can also combine multiple text searches by putting a “,” between them.
+If you need a precise search, surround the search string in double quotes.
+To find all nodes that do not have the search string put a “-“ in front of the search term.
+It is also possible to combine multiple text searches by putting a “,” between them.

 **Example "HAS" Searches:**

 *Type has wall,-curtainwall*
 This will find all walls except for curtain walls.